Makeshift/Marauder/Readme.md

 You can upload more than the 750GB/day limit by switching the service file that Rclone uses.

-* Create a bunch of [service accounts](https://rclone.org/drive/#use-case-google-apps-g-suite-account-and-individual-drive), remember to set your `rclone_drive_impersonate` env var.
+* Your files must be on a team drive.
+It's easy to migrate your files from "My Drive" to a team drive - just create a team drive, right click the folder and move it.
+It could take a little while to migrate.
+80tb took about 2 days.
+* I used [88lex's sa-gen](https://github.com/88lex/sa-gen) to generate my service accounts.
+You can then add them all to a group, and share the team drive with the group.
+There's a guide [here](https://github.com/88lex/sa-guide) on how to do this.
-* Place your service accounts in the `service_accounts` folder.
-They must end in `.json`.
+* Drop your service account json files in the `service_accounts` folder. `1.json` is used by default to mount the drive.
+The rest of the `.json`'s will be cycled when uploading
-* Done.
-They will automatically cycle when uploading.
+* The upload script will now automatically switch service accounts when the limit has been reached

 <a id="plex"></a>
 #### Plex